LiamPattinson/ultramat/README.md

 The `auto` keyword is extremely powerful in modern C++, and it is used heavily within the internals of ultramat.
-However, in most cases it should be avoided by the end-user, and type names should be written out in full.
+However, in most cases it should be avoided by the end-user, and typenames should be written out in full.
 This is because most operations between ultramat objects return expression objects rather than directly returning the results of a computation: